kryptx/palmetto/README.md

 An authorization request is performed by sending a Location header to the User Agent to the HTTPS host and port found in the SRV record, followed by the path, and the additional path component `/authorize`, with the following query parameters:

 * `client` - an HTTPS URL, owned by the requesting application, that will provide the callback URL.
-* `require` - data that's required to continue, in the form of a comma-delimited list of IV keys. [ Optional ]
+* `require` - data that's required to continue, in the form of a comma-delimited list of IV keys. [ Optional, defaults to none required ]
-* `request` - an additional comma-delimited list of IVs to request but which are not required. [ Optional ]
+* `request` - an additional comma-delimited list of IVs to request. [ Optional, defaults to no request ]
-* `code_challenge` - a Base64-encoded hash of a random value that has been stored by the resource server.
+* `code_challenge` - a Base64-encoded hash of a random value that has been stored by the resource server. [ Optional, defaults to no challenge ]
 * `code_challenge_method` - the algorithm that was used to produce the hash.
-Should use the types specified by the IANA's PKCE Code Challenge Methods
+Should use the types specified by the IANA's PKCE Code Challenge Methods [ Optional, defaults to `plain` ]

-For instance, if `_palmetto._tcp.plmto.com` resolves at highest priority to `login.palmetto-id.com:443` then an application receiving a Palmetto ID of `plmto.com/kryptx` should send a 302 Found response with the Location header set to a URL beginning with `https://login.palmetto-id.com:443/kryptx/authorize?id=plmto.com/kryptx&client=...`.
+For instance, if `_palmetto._tcp.plmto.com` resolves at highest priority to `login.palmetto-id.com:443` then an application receiving a Palmetto ID of `plmto.com/kryptx` should send a 302 Found response with the Location header set to a URL beginning with `https://login.palmetto-id.com:443/kryptx/authorize?client=...`.

+As you can see, the only required property is `client`.
+A Palmetto Authorization request containing only a `client` query parameter indicates that the client wishes only to verify that the presented Palmetto ID belongs to the end-user, presumably because it already has stored the data that it needs and wants only to know that they are in control of the user agent.

 #### Completing login
-After the user has granted access to the required IVs to the satisfaction of the PIP, they will be redirected (with a `code` in the query string) to the callback specified in the Palmetto Root.
+After the user has granted access to any required IVs to the satisfaction of the PIP, they will be redirected (with a `code` in the query string) to the callback specified in the Palmetto Root.
 The Resource Server sends an HTTPS POST to the base URL generated by the Palmetto ID (in the above example, to `https://login.palmetto-id.com:443/kryptx) with the following values in the request body:

 * `code` - The authorization code presented by the end user.
 * `code_challenge_verifier` - the random value that was previously hashed to form `code_challenge`.